2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-PickyRacoon/results/report.md

 Warm requests reuse already initialized execution environments (low latency) and cold-start requests hit a new environment (high latency) - this creates a bimodal distribution in the latency histogram.

 Lambda (zip) p99 = 2094.3 ms

 Lambda (container) p99 = 2006.3 ms

-No, Lambda does not meet the p99 < 500 ms SLO during burst traffic.
-What would neet to change to meet the SLO:
+Lambda does not meet the p99 < 500 ms SLO during burst traffic.
+To meet the SLO, the following changes could be applied:
-- keep a number of Lambda environments warm to eliminate cold starts
+- to keep a number of Lambda environments warm to eliminate cold starts
 - reduce container startup time, minimize dependencies, or use smaller deployment packages
 - smooth bursts so new environments are pre-warmed